Inferis/Inferis.github.io/source/_posts/2014-09-23-explicitly-implemented-protocols.markdown

 }
 ```

 This is not bad, of course.
 The code is a bit less obvious because you need to have this inner class (which might implement more than one protocol, of course).
 And in the implementation of that inner class you always need to deference the original object first before using it.
 But that's just that.
 In effect you're moving the gist of your implementation to the inner class instead of in the class itself.
 When writing more complex APIs (like fluent APIs), this might become a bit cumbersome.
 But again, that's just than and mostly a minor inconvenience.
+In a way the code is a little more correct that using the explicitly implemented interface, but I've found in the past that being able to use the root class directly is more clean codewise anyway.
+So it's a bit of a tradeoff between the-academic-way-to-do-it and code clarity.

 ## Conclusion

 I think that explictly implemented protocol methods would be a valuable addition to Swift.
-I think they'd be handy (the same for abstract classes, but that's another discussion).
+I think they'd be handy (the same for abstract classes, but that's another discussion) for the points given above.
 The benefit of being able to use all internals of the class directly without dereferencing the original object makes the implementation more clear and there's no need for an internal proxy class.
 While the pattern is possible to use in Swift is required a bit more code and thus maintenance when changing the API in the future.
 But I guess that's a reasonable price to pay (until they add explicitly implemented protocol methods).